Key Takeaways

 | DR 90+ | $800–$1,500+ | $1,500+ | $500–$1,500 |

-Notice how digital PR becomes more cost-effective at higher DR tiers.
-That's because guest posts and link insertions require publisher-by-publisher negotiation, while a single digital PR placement can earn multiple DR 70+ links from a single journalist query.
+Notice how editorial PR becomes more cost-effective at higher DR tiers.
+That is because guest posts and link insertions require publisher-by-publisher negotiation, while a single editorial placement can earn multiple DR 70+ links from a single journalist query.
 The effective cost per link drops as authority rises — the inverse of every other method.
+This is why pricing for digital PR looks different from other link building strategies.

-DR is a useful shorthand, but it doesn't tell the full story.
-A DR 60 site with 500 monthly visitors and no editorial standards is worth far less than a DR 45 site with 50,000 organic visits and real journalist oversight.
-Always verify organic traffic, topical relevance, and editorial quality alongside DR. Learn more about what makes a link valuable in our domain rating guide.
+Domain authority and are useful shorthands, but they do not tell the full story.
+A DR 60 site with 500 monthly visitors and no editorial standards is worth far less than a DR 45 site with 50,000 visits and real journalist oversight.
+Always verify organic traffic, topical relevance, and editorial quality alongside domain authority.
+High domain authority without real traffic often signals a PBN.
+Learn more in our DR guide.

 Monthly Retainer Pricing

-Most businesses that are serious about link building work on a monthly retainer rather than buying links one at a time.
-Retainers give you a predictable pipeline, better per-link economics, and a consistent authority signal that Google rewards.
+Most businesses that are serious about work on a monthly retainer rather than buying links one at a time.
+Retainers give you a predictable pipeline, better cost per link economics, and a consistent authority signal that search engines reward.
+Whether you choose in house teams or an outsourced campaign, retainer pricing is the standard model.

 | Monthly Budget | Typical Deliverables | Best For |